explaingit

 USE CASE 2

-Build a knowledge base or documentation site for your team with a plugin-rich admin interface.
+Build a knowledge base or documentation site with Halo's content management features and extensible plugin system.

 USE CASE 3